Over the past couple of weeks, it’s been holiday time; half-term holidays.

 The staff left me feeling welcome and I want to visit again.
 They were friendly, helpful and attentive.
 The complete opposite of the other restaurant.

-Sometimes the small details can make the customer experience so much more fulfilling.
+Sometimes the small details can make the an experience so much more fulfilling.

 Customers remember good service and great products but it’s equally important that the first point of contact goes well.